waseemingly/tp/docs/UserGuide.md

 Date Joined: 12-12-2020;
 Role: Developer;
 Salary: 3333;
-Projects: ProjectBAndroidApp
+Projects: ProjectB AndroidApp
 ```

 for each developer successfully added.

 [Scroll back to Table of Contents](#table-of-contents)

-#### Import clients' details: `import-client`
+#### Import clients' details : `import-client`

-Takes in a CSV file and populates the internal list of clients if the file is formatted correctly
+Takes in a CSV file and populates the internal list of clients if the file is formatted correctly.

 Format: `import-client [FILENAME]`